iamadya/admybrand-insights-dashboard/AI usage report.md

 Add a data table for recent campaigns with sorting, filtering, pagination, and loading skeletons.

 Simulate real-time updates by fetching new metric data every 5 seconds, provide export functionality, and organize the codebase into fully reusable components.

+Workflow & AI/Manual Split
+AI tools generated roughly 65% of the foundational code (major components, base hooks, mock data handling, and boilerplate).
+I focused my manual effort on customizing styling for brand consistency, optimizing layouts for responsiveness and accessibility, refining real-time logic, and ensuring a premium user experience with finely-tuned animations and interactivity.
+This blend of AI acceleration and thoughtful manual adjustments enabled delivery of a beautifully executed,